FW-Zalando-Java-Backend-Engineer/Text-Editor-CLI/README.md

 🎯 **This assignment is your gateway to mastering stack logic using Java!
 Implement, test, and submit your CLI-based text editor.
 Let’s code like pros!** 💡

----

-Let me know if you want this scaffolded into a `GitHub Classroom repo template` — I can also zip a starter project with stub methods for students to implement.